-I am made increasingly ill each passing year by all the present-buying and consumerism that comes hand-in-hand with Christmas.
+I am made increasingly ill each passing year by all the consumerism that comes hand-in-hand with Christmas.
 There’s too much plastic stuff we don’t need, a spirit of I-must-have-it-all-and-then-some, and far more spending than is necessary.
 While I enjoy the gift giving itself, I am downright sick of the commercial craze.
+Why can’t we find free ways to enjoy Christmas?

-I want to be able to enjoy Christmas for free.
-Ideally, I would spend my time enjoying the season instead of worrying about gift giving and receiving.
+Ideally, I would spend my December enjoying the season instead of worrying about gift giving and receiving.
 I would love to just be content to read Christmas stories, cook festive meals, decorate the tree, and sing carols.
-Maybe a small exchange of one meaningful gift per family member, but nothing more than that.

 So, for what it’s worth, here’s a list of 30 ways to enjoy the Christmas season (and all of its gift-giving festivities) that cost you nothing- or close to it. 😉